-Louis Negin's acting career spans more than sixty years, including seven seasons at the Stratford Festival, where he appeared in Tamburlaine the Great in 1956, which then toured to Broadway.
+Louis Negin's acting career spanned more than sixty years, including seven seasons at the Stratford Festival, where he appeared in Tamburlaine the Great in 1956, which then toured to Broadway.

-With a Canada Council grant he took his work, Love and Maple Syrup to England and then worked there until 1976 including in the British production of John Herbert's Fortune and Men's Eyes.
-(He was one of the first actors to appear nude on a British stage).
-He returned to Canada to teach and direct.
+Negin worked as an actor in England until 1976, including appearances in the British production of John Herbert's Fortune and Men's Eyes, in which he was one of the first actors to appear nude on a British stage.

-Negin has appeared in many films during his career, including the narrator in Guy Maddin's Brand Upon the Brain (2006), and in My Winnipeg (2008), written and directed by Guy Madden.
+Negin has appeared in many films during his career, including the narrator in Guy Maddin's Brand Upon the Brain (2006), and in My Winnipeg (2008), written and directed by Guy Maddin.

 In an interview with Rita Zekos in The Toronto Star (2008), he commented on his career as an actor: "you worry about all the phone bills you can't pay, all the trips you can't take – you are always in debt with no money.
 But it's all worth it for the exhilaration if the audience is loving it.
 It's a high you can't get from drugs or liquor.
 If the kid on Dundas St. is ready to give it up for those two minutes of exhilaration, he should go for it.
 Some people never get those two minutes.
 When you do a show and it works, you just fly." (thestar.com/news/2008/06/14)

 Profile by Gaetan Charlebois.
 Updated by Anne Nothof.
 Additional information from Claire Hewitt.

 Last updated 2022-12-08